sinaatalay/rendercv/README.md

 RenderCV allows you to create a high-quality CV as a PDF from a YAML input file.
 It supports Markdown syntax and gives you complete control over the $\LaTeX$ code.

-The primary motivation behind the RenderCV is to provide people with a concrete framework that allows
+The primary motivation behind RenderCV is to provide a concrete framework that allows:

 - Version controlling a CV's content and design separately and in an organized manner.
 - Building an automated pipeline that updates the final output (PDF, $\LaTeX$, Markdown, HTML, and PNGs) whenever the content is modified.